The Best Way to Help Prevent Alzheimer’s

 Though we like to focus on how growing older can look, it’s hard not to have Alzheimer’s disease on your radar.
 Maybe you’re witnessing its devastating impact on a family member, or you’re worried about your own risk as years pass—or both.
-Unfortunately, the fear is not unfounded: “Forty percent of all Americans will suffer from Alzheimer’s disease by the time they’re 85,” says Mark Liponis, M.D., Chief Medical Officer of Canyon Ranch.
+Unfortunately, the fear is not unfounded: “Forty percent of all Americans will suffer from Alzheimer’s disease by the time they’re 85,” says Mark Liponis, M.D., Canyon Ranch physician (1994 – 2018).
 That number is hard to ignore.
 If we can leave you with one takeaway, however, it’s that Alzheimer’s is not simply the price you pay for having more birthdays.

 Yes, it’s true that part of the reason for this grim statistic is that Alzheimer’s is a complicated, poorly understood disease that doesn’t have a single, easy-to-identify cause.
 It’s the description of a brain that has become damaged and scarred, resulting in memory problems, behavior changes and other cognitive issues.
 But more and more evidence shows that chronic inflammation, a process in which one’s immune system gets stuck in the “on” position and causes damage, could be behind some Alzheimer’s cases.
 For example, women who have the highest levels of a particular inflammation biomarker in their blood are 10 times more likely to develop Alzheimer’s disease than women with the lowest levels.
 And researchers have found that some anti-inflammatory medications can reduce the likelihood of Alzheimer’s by 70 percent.